trentramseyer/PHP-Experiments/ENV_Loaders/README.md

 ###Test 4 using vlucas/phpdotenv

-Now loading the .env file with 50 variables using Symfony
+Now loading the .env file with 50 variables using vlucas/phpdotenv

 ```$xslt
 HTML transferred:       33918824 bytes